jundalisay/spblist/content/en/research/leibniz/theodicy/preliminary/part-01.md

 The inward motion of the Holy Spirit* takes possession of souls and persuades them and prompts them to good without always having need of motives..

-> *Superphysics Note: We call this the Positive Force, or Yang in Taoism or Shiva in Hinduism, which has an inward motion towards the aether.
-Yin or Shakti has an outward motion, towards matter.
+{{< n n="We call this the Positive Force, or Yang in Taoism or Shiva in Hinduism, which has an inward motion towards the aether.
+Yin or Shakti has an outward motion, towards matter. " >}}

 <!-- , that is, to faith and to charity,  -->